 Grey Nun Community Fund – Trustee Representative

-Mom’s House – Board of Trustees; Past President
+Mom’s House – Past President and Former Board Member

 American College of Trial Lawyers - Ohio State Committee Chair 2015-2017